 Pregnant drug users who have generational wealth and flexible work hours—white women, mostly—do not get conscripted into giving birth because they couldn’t make it to a clinic, nor drug-tested at random.
 You know who can’t travel long distances or leave the state, and are drug-tested constantly?
 People on methadone; people who don’t make a living wage; people on Medicaid; people who live in public housing; people who use food stamps; people on parole; people in prison.

 Drug users were already telling you what an “aura of illegality” looks like, and that criminalization of pregnancy has never been confined to abortion.
 So were Black women, who originated the reproductive justice movement.
 So were sex workers, who accessed self-managed abortion amid the rapidly evolving privacy violations of a surveillance state.

-It’s not that legalization doesn’t matter, especially in the context of its propping up other legislation in the crosshairs.
-It’s that legalizing abortion still never made it accessible to the people whose pregnancies are highly criminalized, and who are prosecuted regardless of the pregnancy’s outcome.
-Less time and energy pointing out injustices of laws that were designed to be unjust; more direct action outside of laws and institution.
+It’s not that legalization doesn’t matter, especially in the context of propping up other legislation in the crosshairs.
+It’s that legalization never made abortion accessible to the people whose pregnancies are highly criminalized, and who are prosecuted regardless of the pregnancy’s outcome.
+Less time and energy pointing out injustices of laws that were designed to be unjust; more direct action outside of laws and institutions.
 More resources to the people who understand criminalization for what it really is.
 Pay for their abortion access.
 Pay their legal fees.
 Pay their bail.

 Photograph of methamphetamine raid via United States Attorneys Office, Northern District of Iowa